nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </box>

 Examples:
-* `remark 1 r/Great progress in Math` Adds the remark "Great progress in Math" to the first student.
+* `addremark 1 r/Great progress in Math` Adds the remark "Great progress in Math" to the first student.

 ### Deleting a Remark: `deleteremark` or `delrmk`